lintonye/learnreact.design/_posts/2017-06-20-reactjs-react-native.md

 # Conclusion
 TODO

+# Backstage
+- TODO record video to show thought process - walking in the bushes.

 # Footnotes
 [^1]: Renderers update the object model in the target platform according to the virtual DOM.
 The object model determines what's drawn on the browser window or phone screen.
 This effectively "renders" stuff on the "canvas" of the target platform.
 That's how they got this name.